goodyduru/goodyduru.github.io/_posts/2022-06-08-BitTorrent.md

 ```

-If the info hash is correct and the tracker has some peers connected to it, the response will be returned as a bencoded dictionary.
+If the info hash is correct and the tracker has some peers connected to it, the response will be in a bencoded dictionary format.
 Some of the keys in the dictionary are:
-* interval: The interval in seconds that the client should wait before sending regular requests to the tracker.
+* interval: The time in seconds the client should wait before sending regular requests to the tracker.
 The purpose of this interval is for the client to update their peer list.
-During the course of downloading the file, there is a very high likelihood that the number of peers that the client is downloading from will reduce due to peers disconnecting (it's also possible that the number of peers can drop to zero which is bad).
-This will affect the download speed as there is a positive correlation between the number of peers and the download speed.
-To prevent this, it's good for a client to regularly get new peers list from the tracker.
-In order to prevent clients from sending requests too frequently, trackers send this value.
+When downloading the file, there is a high likelihood that the number of peers the client is downloading from will reduce due to peers disconnecting (it's also possible that the number of peers can drop to 0 ending downloads).
+Download speed will be affected as there is a positive correlation between the number of peers and the download speed.
+The way to prevent this is for the client to get a new peers list from the tracker at regular intervals.
+To prevent clients from sending requests too frequently, trackers send this value.
-* complete: Number of peers with the entire file i.e seeders.
+* complete: Number of peers with the entire file(s), also known as seeders.
-* incomplete: Number of peers with incomplete file i.e leechers.
+* incomplete: Number of peers with the incomplete file(s), also known as leechers.
-* peers: This contains a list of peers along with their peer id (if **compact** is set to 0), ip address (dotted if **compact** is set to 0 or decimal if set to 1) and port.
-This will be in a list of dictionary form if **compact** is set to 0 or just a binary string if **compact** is set to 1.
+* peers: This contains a list of peers along with their peer id (if **compact** is set to 0), ip address (dotted if **compact** is set to 0 or decimal if set to 1), and port.
+They will be in a list of dictionary format if **compact** is set to 0 or just a binary string if **compact** is set to 1.

 Here's an hypothetical reply for the request sent above